Skip to main content

 1. Access the Share Panel

-Open the video you want to manage, then click the drop-down menu from the Share button at the top right of your ツSupercut.
+Open the video you want to manage, then click the dropdown next to the Share button at the top right of your ツSupercut.
+The Share panel shows all sharing options and permission settings for your recording.

 You can update or change permissions at any time from the Share panel.
 This gives you full control over who can access your ツSupercuts, even after sharing them.